uilibs/uiprotect/README.md

 Following traditional [twelve factor app design](https://12factor.net/), the perfered way to provided authentication credentials to provided environment variables, but CLI args are also supported.

+Ubiquiti SSO accounts are not supported and actively discouraged from being used.
+There is no option to use MFA.
+You are expected to use local access user.

 #### Environment Variables

 ```bash